Respond to your Offer of Admission

 For further information on financial resources at the University of Windsor, students are encouraged to visit the Professional Programs page on the University of Windsor’s Student Awards & Financial Aid website.

 U.S. citizens or permanent resident applying for federal financial aid must complete the Free Application for Federal Student Aid—the FAFSA by July 1.
 The FAFSA is available at studentaid.gov.
-Please complete your FAFSA as soon as possible before July 1.
+Students who complete a FAFSA after July 1 are at risk of not having their financial aid process by the beginning of the school year.
 The Detroit Mercy Law code is 002323; the Windsor Law code is G006689.

 Required 1L Orientation, Immersion, and Visa Crossing Day